philss/static2js-brunch/README.md

 # Static2JS Brunch

-A experimental Brunch plugin to load "static" files in the Javascript side.
+An experimental Brunch plugin to load "static" files in the Javascript side.

 ## Installation